cyril-cloudguru/modular_multicloud_lab_v1/README.md

 "# modular_multicloud_lab_v1"

 Hello, This is a modular terraform script that will allow you to create a multi-cloud and multi-region lab for testing.
-By removing the line comments on the individual, you can initiate and provision that module.
+By removing the line comments on the individual modules, you can initiate and provision that module.

 This version currently only supports Azure and AWS, but I will be adding GCP.
 I also plan to add instructional videos for those not familiar with Terraform or the Public Cloud providers.